 Dean Jack H. Knott

-Jack H. Knott is the C. Erwin and Ione L. Piper Dean of the Sol Price School of Public Policy at the University of Southern California.
-He has served in this position since 2005.
+Jack H. Knott is the Dean and the C. Erwin and Ione L. Piper Chair and Professor of the Sol Price School of Public Policy at the University of Southern California.
+He has led the school in this role since 2005.

-In 2007, he was elected as a fellow to the National Academy of Public Administration (NAPA), a non-partisan organization chartered by the U.S. Congress to assist federal, state, and local governments to improve their effectiveness, efficiency, and accountability.
+In 2007, Dean Knott was elected as a fellow to the National Academy of Public Administration (NAPA), a non-partisan organization chartered by the U.S. Congress to assist federal, state, and local governments to improve their effectiveness, efficiency, and accountability.